natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-07-correct-method-to-raise-a-soldier.md

 description: This remarkable historical photograph captures the effort of soldiers demonstrating the proper technique to lift and carry a comrade in need.
 "Three soldiers carry a fourth to demonstrate one stage of the correct method to raise a soldier from a reclining position for carrying."
 emoji: 🤝
 tags:
+  - ⚕️ Medicine
-  - 🪖 soldiers
+  - ⚖️ Ethics
-  - 🎖️ rescue
+  - 🌍 Society
 haiku: |
   Four soldiers raise one,
   Strength in unity shown here,